glacials/twos.dev/src/This Website.md

    ```

-The twos.dev CI/CD pipeline has a unique advantage against anything I’ve ever worked on: it has just one user, me.
-I can therefore design it in obnoxious and unintuitive ways to serve my peculiarities.
+twos.dev has a unique advantage over anything I’ve ever worked on: it has just one developer, me.
+I can therefore design the developer experience in obnoxious and unintuitive ways to serve my peculiarities.

-My two biggest goals for this pipeline:
+With this in mind, I decided to ruthlessly optimize it around two goals:

-1. Easy to publish writing
+1. Make it easy to publish
 2. URLs must never change

 To fulfill these goals I divide my content into two types, warm and cold.
+Warm content is easy to create and edit, while cold content is hard to break.

 ## Warm Content

-I previously wrote in my note-taking app during the draft phase, then manually migrated the draft into an HTML file committed to the twos.dev repository (more on why later).
-From then until publishing, I would work directly in the HTML.
+I previously wrote in my notes app while drafting, then manually migrated the draft into an HTML file when the piece started getting serious.
+From then until publish time I would work directly in HTML.
 This method had three problems that worked against my first goal:

-- Once transferred to HTML, context switching to that piece of writing became much more effortful
+- Context switching to writing HTML is high cost (e.g. hard to do from my phone)
-- Writing was slowed down by paper cuts like typing `<p>` tags, using `gqj` to wrap lines, etc.
+- Writing was slowed down by paper cuts like typing `<p>`, `<ul>`, etc.
 - A paragraph may flow differently on a web page than in my notes, leading to refactors at the time of transfer

 To solve these issues and work towards my first goal, I needed to close the gap between the draft phase and publishing.